satwikshirsat04/HRM-CPU/README.md

 Best Model: Automatically saves the model with highest exact match accuracy Final Model: Saves the model after all training Training History: JSON file with all metrics for analysis

+## 📊 Training Analysis:
+🎯 Key Observations:

+Loss is Decreasing: From 5.26 → 2.89 (45% improvement!)
+Token Accuracy is Learning: From 11% → 80% (7x improvement!)
+Model is Making Progress: The prediction vs ground truth plot shows the model is learning patterns

+## 🔍 Detailed Metrics Breakdown:
+Token Accuracy Progression:

+Early Training (Epochs 1-8): Volatile learning (11% → 48%)
+Breakthrough (Epochs 9-10): Major improvement (85%+ accuracy) Consolidation (Epochs 11-20): Stabilizing around 60-80%

+Loss Reduction:

+Consistent downward trend despite some fluctuations Best performance: Epoch 19 (Loss: 2.89, Token Accuracy: 80%)

+## 🤔 Interesting Pattern - Exact Match Accuracy:
+The exact match accuracy stuck at 50% reveals something important about your dataset and model behavior:
+Why 50% Exact Match?

+Your batch size is 2, so exact match = 0.5 means 1 out of 2 sequences is perfect This suggests the model is consistently solving one type of puzzle but struggling with the other Looking at your dataset creation code, you have two puzzle types:

+Copy pattern (input → output)
+Increment pattern (input → input+1 with wraparound)

+## Hypothesis:
+The model has likely learned the copy pattern perfectly but is still struggling with the increment pattern.